flyteorg/flyte/docs/deployment/agents/sensor.rst

     .. group-tab:: Flyte core

-      Create a file named ``values-override.yaml`` and add the following configuration to it.
+      Create a file named ``values-override.yaml`` and add the following configuration to it:

       .. code-block:: yaml